tapsbook/photobookSDK-iOS/Doc/developer-guide-checkout.md

 Now let's look at step 3-5 in more details.

 Step 3.
-User completes the work and save the order to server，including saving the book page edit result and getting a pre-order number
+After user completes the editing and click the "order" button, the SDK will save the order to server，and then execute step 4 via the callback in step 4.

 First, update SDKConfigurator to use External Checkout